samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

 ```

 Inverter: Sync ALL Settings from Device (exclude it from the logs, it will flood them)
-paset it in the ui:
+Paste this as a new automation in the ui:

 ```yaml
 alias: "Inverter: Sync ALL Settings from Device"
 description: Updates all HA Dropdowns and Sliders when Inverter settings change externally